 The college monitors average class size every fall and spring semester and reports the results to the Board of Trustees as one of several key performance indicators.
 This method is used as an indicator regarding break-even points per class.
 There is not a comparable benchmark that MCC uses related to other institutions however, there is a generally accepted space planning guideline that suggests community colleges classrooms be used at least 30 hours or more per week on average (18 - 22 hours per week for labs depending on the discipline).
-The college expects that the North building will be as active as we house the new programs, HVAC, Electrical and BAT programs.
+In the North building, our review of classroom space is at an all-time high due to the renovation of Smith, as that is where we are housing science and math for the last year.
+A review of the data prior to the unusual usage, the college expects that the North building will be as active as we house the new programs, HVAC, Electrical and BAT programs.
 The renovation of the space in the North Building will provide the additional Industrial classroom and lab spaces needed to start the new program.